jhpyle/docassemble/_docs/initial.md

 more information about the `/list` page, see the documentation for the [`dispatch`] configuration directive.

+<a name="require login"></a>If you set `require login` to `True`, then
+a non-logged-in user will be denied access to the interview.
+However, if `anonymous` is one of the `required privileges`, a non-logged-in user will be able to access the interview regardless of this setting.

 <a name="error action"></a>You can set an `error action` if you want
 your interview to do something substantive in the event that your interview encounters an error that it would otherwise show to the